AhmedAlsohail/AI-Projects/README.md

 # AI-Project
-In this repository, I will be sharing the projects I created in my journey of learning AI algorithms such as DFS and minimax.
+In this repository, I will be sharing the projects I created during my journey in learning AI algorithms such as DFS and minimax.

 ## Projects